Project Management Professional: Examination process

 Candidates who take the computer-based test receive their results (passed or not passed) immediately upon completion.
 PMI also evaluates proficiency levels in each project management process group in 4 levels: Above Target, Target, Below Target, and Needs Improvement.
 Examiners provide these results to the candidate on a score report after the examination.
 Candidates who take paper-based tests receive their test results and score reports typically within 4 weeks.

-PMI audit

-PMI conducts application audits to confirm the experience and/or education documented on certification applications.
-The purpose of the audit is to enhance the credibility of the certification program and of the certification holders.
-For each certification, a specified percentage of applications are randomly selected for audit.

 Item writing

 Item writing is an ongoing process at PMI, and they periodically add new four-choice questions (items) and remove others.
 Item writers use the PMP Examination Specification to identify item contents and references (project management texts or standards) to verify correctness.
 Individuals who are active in the field of PMP exam preparation (such as trainers, courseware developers, and book authors) may not participate in item writing.

 Prerequisites to become eligible

 Candidates must meet the prerequisites in one of the following groups to be eligible for PMP Certification: